Getting the valuation of your SaaS business right can make or break once-in-a-lifetime decisions like a company sale or significant capital raise.

 - $1B+ market cap as of 13.01.2023

-We tried to include less companies to focus solely on pure-play SaaS businesses.
+We tried to include fewer companies to focus solely on pure-play SaaS businesses.
 We therefore excluded companies that:

 SaaS Stock Market Performance